Varbaek/xsser/README.md

 ------------
 * Audio: Contains remixed audio notifications.
 * Exploits: Contains DirtyCow (DCOW) privilege escalation exploits.
-* Joomla_Backdoor: Contains a sample Joomla extension backdoor which can be uploaded as an administrator and subsequently used to execute arbitrary commands on the system with system($_GET['c']).
+* Hello_Shell: Contains a Joomla extension backdoor, which can be uploaded as an administrator and subsequently used to execute arbitrary commands on the system with ?c=ls or ?c64=base64_here.
+               This directory was originally placed in "Joomla_Backdoor".
 * Payloads/javascript: Contains the JavaScript payloads.
-Contains a new "add new admin" payload for Joomla.
+* Received_Data: Empty directory which will be used in future versions.
-* Shells: Contains the PHP shells to inject, including a slightly modified version of pentestmonkey's shell that connects back via wget.
+* Shells: Contains the PHP shells, including a slightly modified version of pentestmonkey's shell that connects back via wget to send the attacker a notification of success.

 Developed By
 ------------
 * Hans-Michael Varbaek
-* Sense of Security
+* VarBITS

-Credits
+Special Credits
 ------------
 * MaXe / InterN0T
+* Sense of Security (Versions 2.0 - 2.5)

 Code Design
 -----------
 * It works!
 (Again!)
-* Spaghetti code
+* Still spaghetti code, but now with almost complete `PEP8` and possible refactoring in the future.
-* Just-In-Time for Black Hat Europe 2016
+* Just-In-Time for Black Hat Europe 2017